Data binding provides a way for developers to create a read/write link between the

 This list can then be used as a data source.

-the BindingContext.
+changed event on the BindingContext.

-// Get the BindingManagerBase for the Customers List
+// Get the BindingManagerBase for the Customers

-BindingManagerBase bmCustomers = this.BindingContext[custList];
+List BindingManagerBase bmCustomers = this.BindingContext[custList];

-// Add the delegate for the PositionChanged event.
+// Add the delegate for the PositionChanged

-bmCustomers.PositionChanged += new EventHandler(customers_PositionChanged);
+event. bmCustomers.PositionChanged += new EventHandler(customers_PositionChanged);

 // Position has changed - update the "Record X of N" Panel